renebarto/baremetal/doc/02-setting-up-a-project.md

 ```

 Explanation:
-- line 58: We link to the specified libraries (empty list for now) in a group.
+- Line 58: We link to the specified libraries (empty list for now) in a group.
 Hence `${START_GROUP} ${PROJECT_LIBS} ${END_GROUP}`
-- line 59-60: We specify include directories for both private and public use
+- Line 59-60: We specify include directories for both private and public use
-- line 61-62: We specify compiler definitions for both private and public use
+- Line 61-62: We specify compiler definitions for both private and public use
-- line 63-64: We specify compiler options for both private and public use
+- Line 63-64: We specify compiler options for both private and public use

 Next we specify the linker options.
 As the options are specified as a list separated by semicolons, and we need to create a string of values separated by spaces, we use a custom function: